lkwq007/stablediffusion-infinity/readme.md

-Outpainting with Stable Diffusion on an infinite canvas
+Outpainting with Stable Diffusion on an infinite canvas.

-It is recommended run the notebook on a local server.
+It is recommended run the notebook on a local server for better interactive control.
+The notebook might work on Windows (untested) and Apple Silicon devices (untested, check guide here: https://huggingface.co/docs/diffusers/optimization/mps).

 ## Setup environment
 setup with `environment.yml`
 ```